CBIIT/R-cometsAnalytics/Tutorial/docs/02-stepbystep.md

 ### Create A Heatmap

-<span class='textintro'>Go back to the ‘Interactive user input’ and select your newly created subset, using the tag function
+<span class='textintro'>Go back to the *Interactive user input* and select your newly created subset, using the *Tag* function
 </span>

 <div class="marginnote">